Azrael747/Discord-Application-Bot/README.md

 # SETUP
 ## Tidbits:
-`Get your bot token using Google/YouTube`
+`Get your bot token using Discord Developer portal`

-`Go to developer mode in Discord to copy ids`
+`Go to developer mode in Discord to copy the correct channel id`
 ## Powering the bot:
 > First,